jwang31a/LearningC/Day7/arrays.md

         ```
     - compilers may get angry b/c sizeof returns a value of type size_t, so manual typecast to int
     - then, probably best to define a macro for easier portability and reusability

+## multidimensional arrays

+* a 2d array is a matrix
+    - ```C
+        int m[5][9];
+        ```
+    - 5 rows 9 columns
+    - you know how 2d arrays and matrices work i'm skipping the details
+* 2d array is not stored as a table in memory, but as row after row
+* nested for loops good for multidimensional arrays

+### initializing multidimensional arrays

+* initializer uses nested 1d initializers
+* if initializer not long enough, last rows will contain 0s
+    - or remaining elements will be 0
+* inner braces can even be omitted and values will fill next row once one row fills
+    - (risky, compiler may warn)
+* C99 designated initializers also work

+### constant arrays

+* any array can be made constant and should not be modified by program
+* const keyword not limited to arrays, can be used with other types

+## variable length arrays (C99)

+* length of array may be a non constant expression (determined by variable)
+* look at reverse2.c for example
+* program decides how long the array is
+    - allows less hardcoding, which can be inefficient or cause failure within the program
+* can also be multidimensional